archishmanchatterjee98-cell/1-Ollama_Chatbot/README.md

   ollama pull llama2
   ollama pull gemma2
   ollama pull mistral
+5.The user interface is implemented using [Streamlit](https://streamlit.io/), a powerful and easy-to-use Python framework for building interactive web applications.

+- 🔹 Clean and minimalistic frontend
+- 🔹 Supports real-time interaction with backend logic
+- 🔹 Runs locally in the browser

+To launch the Streamlit app, use: streamlit run app.py
-5. .env file (optional but recommended): You may create a .env file in the root directory to manage environment variables (e.g., for future enhancements like API keys or configuration).
+6 .env file (optional but recommended): You may create a .env file in the root directory to manage environment variables (e.g., for future enhancements like API keys or configuration).